DalbergDataInsights/react-components/README.md

 React component built on top of the [Recharts](https://recharts.org/en-US) library to help visualize data on a line chart.

 ### Line Chart Props
-- data -required : any[] - Data Model used by DDI (List of objects for the rows).
+- data - required : List of objects of  rows
-- X - required: string label for the x-axis
 - traces - required: an object to specify the data elements {
     dataKey: string
     stroke: string